marina601/easy-cocktail-recipes/README.md

 ![IPad-view](/assets/wireframes/landing-page-ipad.png)
 ![Mobile-view](/assets/wireframes/landing-page-mobile.png)

-- During the development of the project I have added a quote to the landing page to unable the user understand on landing of the page, what the site is about.
+- During the development of the project I have added a quote to the landing page to enable the user understand on the landing of the page, what the site is about.

 - About Page:
 ![Desktop-view](/assets/wireframes/about-desktop.png)